benjaminion/upgrading-ethereum-book/src/book.md

 Ethereum's "Merge" to proof of stake occurred on the 15th of September 2022.
 As far as the beacon chain was concerned, the most significant change was that an extra block validity condition now applies.
 Post-Merge Beacon blocks contain a new [`ExecutionPayload`](/part3/containers/execution#executionpayload) object which is basically an Eth1 block.
 For the beacon block to be valid, the contents of its execution payload must be valid according to Ethereum's longstanding block and transaction execution rules (minus any proof of work conditions).

 The beacon chain does not know how to validate Ethereum transactions.
-The entire point of the Merge was to enable beacon chain clients to hand-off the validation of the execution payload to a locally connected execution client (formerly an Eth1 client).
+The entire point of the Merge was to enable beacon chain clients to hand off the validation of the execution payload to a locally connected execution client (formerly an Eth1 client).
 The beacon chain consensus client does this hand-off via the `notify_new_payload()` function described below.

 Architecturally, the `notify_new_payload()` function is accessed via a new interface called the Engine API which the [Bellatrix specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/beacon-chain.md) characterises as follows.